-Bring 1 cup berries and 1 tsp sugar to simmer in small saucepan.
+Bring 1 cup berries and 1 teaspoon sugar to simmer in small saucepan.
 Cook, mashing and stirring berries frequently, until berries have broken down, mixture is thickened and reduced to 1/4 cup, about 6 minutes.
 Cool to room temperature, 10 to 15 minutes.

 Divide among 12 greased muffin cups (batter should completely fill cups).
-Spoon 1 tsp cooked berries into center of each mound; gently swirl into batter using a toothpick and a figure-eight motion.
+Spoon 1 teaspoon cooked berries into center of each mound; gently swirl into batter using a toothpick and a figure-eight motion.
 Sprinkle lemon sugar over muffins.